Vadim Tchijik

 Camerata of Coahuila, Musica Vitae Chamber

-Orchestra, Yaroslavl Philharmonic, Plano Symphony Orchestra and many
+(Ankara), Kazakhstan Chamber Orchestra, Plano Symphony Orchestra and many

 Vadim Tchijik gives recitals in France, Germany, Italy,

-Switzerland, Holland, Spain, Luxembourg, Sweden, Russia, USA, Mexico,
+Switzerland, Holland, Spain, Portugal, Luxembourg, Sweden, Russia, USA,

 He plays in the biggest halls as : Théâtre des Champs-Elysées, Theatre

-du Châtelet, Salle Gaveau in Paris, Concertgebow in Amsterdam, Dvorak
+du Châtelet, Salle Gaveau in Paris, Konzerthaus in Berlin, Gewandhaus

 Hall in Prague, Big Hall of Tchaikovsky Conservatory in Moscou, Suntory